developertres/publicmedia/client/README.md

 ### `defaultRoute`

-The main route and the redirect route after login if no route is stored.
+The default route and the route to be redirected after a login if no route is stored or if a route does not exist.

 * default: `last-post`
 * type: `string`